Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 - Greasy film, can stain clothes

-- Difficult to distribute, especially over larger areas
+- Difficult to spread, especially over larger areas

 - Not suitable for hairy skin areas